Director

 Amber Gaffney is a former Social Identity Lab member and postdoc and currently an Associate Professor of Social Psychology at California Polytechnic University Humboldt.
 She is also an Associate Editor for Group Processes and Intergroup Relations and for the Journal of Applied Social Psychology.
 She studies how prototypical and non-prototypical group members create and manage uncertainty to enact social change.
 Amber is also interested in social comparison processes and in social identity and uncertainty dynamics in the political sphere.

-Fiona Grant, a former Social Identity Lab member and postdoc, is an Assistant Professor of Social Psychology at the University of Mauritius.
+Fiona Grant, a former Social Identity Lab member and postdoc, is an Associate Professor of Social Psychology at the University of Mauritius.
 She studies social identity processes in health contexts, specifically the role of group membership in health promotion and exercise behavior.
 She also conducts research on social identity complexity and how people cope with multiple identities during times of uncertainty.

 Justin Hackett is a former member of the lab and currently Professor of Psychology and Chair of the Psychology Department at Pennsylvania Western University.
 His research focuses primarily on social engagement and sense of community.